substrate-system/create-torrent/README.md

 `callback` is called with an error and a Buffer of the torrent data.
 It is up to you to save it to a file if that's what you want to do.

+>
+> [!NOTE]
-**Note:** Every torrent is required to have a name.
-If one is not explicitly provided through `opts.name`, one will be determined automatically using the following logic:
+> Every torrent is required to have a name.
+If one is not explicitly provided
+> through `opts.name`, one will be determined automatically using the following
+> logic:
+>

 - If all files share a common path prefix, that will be used.
 For example, if all file paths start with `/imgs/` the torrent name will be `imgs`.